 By Conner Carey

-It's very simple to forward calls from your iPhone.
+It's simple to set up iPhone call forwarding.
 Call forwarding on iPhone automatically directs incoming calls to a different number.
-Let's walk through how to forward calls to another number on your iPhone.
+We'll show you how to forward calls on your iPhone, plus what to do if call forwarding does not show up on your iPhone.

 Tip of the Day: Turn Off Safari Auto App Suggestions